35 GTA 5 Locations Based on Real Life

 Why It Counts: Vinewood Boulevard combines Hollywood Boulevard and the Sunset Strip.
 That makes it a street analogue, not a perfect copy of one real road.

-Claim Guardrail: Do not claim the whole road is a perfect replica of one street.
+Accuracy Note: Avoid claiming the whole road is a perfect replica of one street.

 GTA 5 Vinewood Walk Of Fame